2012

 ● 1-21-2012: “Conservative” is too good a word for the Right.
 The only thing the Right are interested in conserving is their wealth and privilege.

-● I’ve decided to vote for Mitt Romney for president.
+● I’ve decided to vote for Mitt Romney for President.
 He’s a very wealthy man (his net financial worth is in the neighborhood of $200,000,000).
-If he were president, everyone in the country would have that much money.
+If he were President, everyone in the country would have that much money.

 ● 1-31-2012: My preference for fame over happiness might change if life were endless and pleasure substantial.
 But, alas, life is short, and happiness is tenuous at best.